Top-rated local movers that handle Charleston to Chesapeake moves

 - Chesapeake is considered to be safer than Charleston with a safety index of 70.88 vs Charleston’s 55.03.

-- Air quality in Chesapeake is good, and in Charleston it's good.
+- Air quality in Chesapeake is Good, and in Charleston it’s Good.

-- Elevator reservation: Make sure to arrange elevator access in advance if your building requires reservations for moving.
+- Elevator reservation: Reserve elevator access early if your building requires it, to avoid delays on moving day.

 - State licensing: In addition to filing tariffs and complying with insurance, bond, and highway safety requirements, all intrastate moving companies in Virginia must have a certificate from the Virginia Department of Motor Vehicles (VaDMV).
-Ensure the company you choose is licensed to handle your move.
+Double-check that the moving company is properly licensed before you hire them.

 - State regulator: You can verify a Virginia moving company’s license by visiting the state’s public utilities commission.

-- Moving company insurance: The amount and type of insurance movers must have depends on state regulations.
+- Moving company insurance: Every state requires moving companies to carry different levels of insurance.
 In Virginia, movers commonly offer Released Value Protection at no additional cost, providing coverage at 60 cents per pound.
 For increased protection, consider discussing Full Value Protection options with the moving company.
 Alternatively, explore third-party insurance providers for personalized plans.
-It's essential to understand coverage limits, potential additional costs, and read reviews to make an informed decision about your moving insurance in Virginia.
+It’s essential to understand coverage limits, potential additional costs, and read reviews to make an informed decision about your moving insurance in Virginia.

 Where to live in Chesapeake